Illmatic: Recording

-Prior to recording, DJ Premier listened to Nas' debut single, and later stated: "When I heard 'Half Time', that was some next shit to me.
+Prior to recording, DJ Premier listened to Nas's debut single, and later stated: "When I heard 'Half Time', that was some next shit to me.
 That's just as classic to me as 'Eric B For President' and 'The Bridge'.
 It just had that type of effect.
 As simple as it is, all of the elements are there.
 So from that point, after Serch approached me about doing some cuts, it was automatic.
 You'd be stupid to pass that up even if it wasn't payin' no money."
 Serch later noted the chemistry between Nas and DJ Premier, recounting that "Primo and Nas, they could have been separated at birth.
 It wasn't a situation where his beats fit their rhymes, they fit each other."
 While Serch reached out to DJ Premier, Large Professor contacted Pete Rock to collaborate with Nas on what became "The World Is Yours".
 Shortly afterwards, L.E.S. (a DJ in Nas's Queensbridge neighborhood) and A Tribe Called Quest's Q-Tip chose to work on the album.
-"Life's a Bitch" contains a cornet solo performed by Nas' father, Olu Dara, with features by Brooklyn-based rapper AZ.
+"Life's a Bitch" contains a cornet solo performed by Nas's father, Olu Dara, with features by Brooklyn-based rapper AZ.

 In an early promotional interview, Nas claimed that the name "Illmatic" (meaning "beyond ill" or "the ultimate") was a reference to his incarcerated friend, Illmatic Ice.
 Nas later described the title name as "supreme ill.
 It's as ill as ill gets.
 That shit is a science of everything ill."
 At the time of its recording, expectations in the hip-hop scene were high for Illmatic.
 In a 1994 interview for The Source, which dubbed him "the second coming" (referring to Rakim), Nas spoke highly of the album, saying that "this feels like a big project that's gonna affect the world [...]
 We in here on the down low [...] doing something for the world.
 That's how it feels, that's what it is.
 For all the ones that think it's all about some ruff shit, talkin' about guns all the time, but no science behind it, we gonna bring it to them like this."
-AZ recounted recording on the album, "I got on Nas' album and did the 'Life's a Bitch' song, but even then I thought I was terrible on it, to be honest.
+AZ recounted recording on the album, "I got on Nas's album and did the 'Life's a Bitch' song, but even then I thought I was terrible on it, to be honest.
 But once people started hearing that and liking it, that's what built my confidence.
 I thought, 'OK, I can probably do this.'
 That record was everything.
 To be the only person featured on Illmatic when Nas is considered one of the top men in New York at that time, one of the freshest new artists, that was big."
 During the sessions, Nas composed the song "Nas Is Like", which he later recorded as a single for his 1999 album I Am....